Study: New York ranked 8th for holiday burglaries - NewsBreak

 Study: New York ranked 8th for holiday burglaries

 Burglaries in surrounding states vary, but New Jersey has ranked the number one state most likely to see more burglaries, with an alarming increase of 59%.
-Massachusetts is ranked 5th with an 11% increase, while New Hampshire and Vermont see around a 45% decrease in burglaries compared to an average month.Former Geneseo officer pleads not guilty in sexual assault of arrestee
+Massachusetts is ranked 5th with an 11% increase, while New Hampshire and Vermont see around a 45% decrease in burglaries compared to an average month.Hochul vetoes 85 bills as of Tuesday

 The average owner-estimated value of the stolen property for a December burglary in New York is $2,338.
 Despite New Hampshire experiencing fewer burglaries, the average value of the stolen property is one of the highest, sitting at $2,766.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.